EU-Actors: European Parliament

 The President is elected for a renewable term of two and a half years, i.e. half the regular term of the Parliament.
 The President represents the European Parliament vis-à-vis the outside world and in its relations with the other EU institutions.

-Current President of the ninth European Parliament: Roberta Metsola.
+Current President of the tenth European Parliament: Roberta Metsola.

 roberta-metsola.jpg